protobufjs/bytebuffer.js/README.md

 * Relative and absolute zero-copy operations
 * Automatic resizing (always doubles)
 * Chaining of all operations that do not return a specific value
-* Slicing, appending, prepending etc.
+* Slicing, appending, prepending, flip, reset, etc.

 And much more... (see the API documentation)